 Request for Production, Inspection or Entry

 Interrogatories are written questions between parties.
 The party who receives the interrogatories is required to respond in writing, under oath.
-Under Level 2 discovery, each side is only allowed 25 written interrogatories that ask more than identifying information about a document.
+Under Level 2 discovery, each side is only allowed 25 written interrogatories that ask for more than identifying information about a document.
 Additionally, the responding party may respond by telling the other side where the information can be found in public records instead of answering the question directly.
 For more information about other rules that apply to this type of discovery, read Texas Rule of Civil Procedure 197.

 Depositions are interviews that can be conducted either orally (in person or by telephone) or in writing.
 Depositions do not have to be only between parties to the case, but can also be taken from witnesses with information about the case.
 Depositions are subject to many rules including: notice requirements, scope of questioning, location, and time limits.
 You should read these rules carefully before attempting to conduct a deposition.
 For more information about other rules that apply to this type of discovery, read Texas Rules of Civil Procedure 199 through 203.

 Mental or physical examinations are not common.
 You generally need the judge to order such an examination.
 You have to persuade the judge that the examination is legally appropriate based on the facts of the case.

 After the motion is filed, the person to be examined, and all parties to the case, must be formally served with notice of the hearing that will determine whether or not the order is granted.
 If granted, the order must be in writing and specify a time, place, manner, conditions, and scope of the examinations.
 For more information about other rules that apply to this type of discovery, read Texas Rule of Civil Procedure 204.